Honolulu Marathon Keiki Race: The Family-Friendly 1-Mile Fun Run

 Family Logistics

-Most families do the race, then move to a blanket on the grass for breakfast and post-race celebration.
-A baby carrier (Ergobaby Omni Classic) is essential if you have a baby - the carrier doubles as a kid-holder during the race itself, and it is the easiest way to navigate the crowd at packet pickup.
+Most families do the race, then walk to a blanket on the grass at Kapiolani Park for breakfast.
+A baby carrier (Ergobaby Omni Classic) is essential if you have a baby - doubles as a kid-holder during the race itself, and it is the easiest way to navigate the packet pickup crowd.

 What to Wear (for the Kid)